What is the Master of Horticulture Award?

 Fellow MHort candidates will add to your professional network across the globe.
 MHort alumni often cite this as one of the most significant benefits of the programme.

 Applications for 2020 are now closed

 Applications will re-open in 2020.
 If you would like to be notified when applications open, please email the team

-This information pertains to the 2019 intake, and will be updated in 2020
+This information pertains to the 2020 intake, for the programme starting in October 2020.

 Ask us a question

 If you have any queries regarding your eligibility for the course, or if you’d like further information, please contact the MHort team.